-- 1. Community Collaboration; - 2.
-Cultural Competence; - 3.
-Client driven mental health system for individuals of any age who are receiving or have received mental health services; - 4.
-Family driven mental health system for families of children and youth diagnosed with serious emotional disturbance; - 5.
+- 1. Community Collaboration;

+- 2. Cultural Competence;

+- 3. Client driven mental health system for individuals of any age who are receiving or have received mental health services;

+- 4. Family driven mental health system for families of children and youth diagnosed with serious emotional disturbance; - 5.
 Wellness, Recovery, and Resilience Focused; and - 6.
 Integrated Service Experiences for clients and their families.

-On April 15, 2010, CalMHSA executed a contract with the California Department of Mental Health (CDMH) for an amount not to exceed \$160 million.
+On April 15, 2010, CalMHSA executed a contract with the California Department of Mental Health (CDMH) for the amount not to exceed \$160 million.
 Specifically CalMHSA will, consistent with the requirements of the Mental Health Services Act (MHSA) and as approved by the Mental Health Services Oversight and Accountability Commission (MHSOAC) and CDMH, develop and implement Prevention and Early Intervention (PEI) programs, on a statewide or regional basis that conform with the "Guidelines for PEI Statewide Programs" issued by the MHSOAC and the three State Strategic Plans.
 The purposes of these programs will be reducing suicides, eliminating stigma and discrimination related to mental illness, and promoting student mental health.
-This contract has been funded exclusively from funds in the "PEI State-Administered Projects Planning Estimates", now called the "PEI State-Administered Projects Planning Estimates", now called the "PEI State-Administered Component Allocations", published on September 11, 2008.
+This contract has been funded exclusively from funds in the "PEI State-Administered Projects Planning Estimates", now called the "PEI State-Administered Component Allocations", published on September 11, 2008.
 The term of this contract is April 15, 2010 through June 30, 2014.
-In June 2012, the contract was transferred to the California Department of Healthcare Services.
+In June 2012, the contract was transferred to the California Department of Health Care Services, of which has noted acceptance of a noncash extension through June 30, 2017